fribbels/Fribbels-Epic-7-Optimizer/README.md

 Hopefully this is useful for anyone looking for an easier way to gear their units.
 I know the [Zarroc optimizer](https://github.com/Zarroc2762/E7-Gear-Optimizer) does a lot of similar things but it has been pretty unmaintained and out of date, so I decided to build my own app with a different optimization algorithm.
 There's still a lot of room to improve and I plan on adding new stuff as feedback comes in.
 I only work on this in my spare time, so please be patient with new features, and I welcome other contributors to the code as well.

- **Release 1.2.0 changelog**

--   Added reforged stats prediction for level 85 +15 gear, and reforge button to quickly reforge a gear
--   Added options for using reforged stats in optimization algorithm
--   Added a permutations/filter details panel
+** Already done for 1.3.0 Release **
+ - Invalid dpi error
+ - Add info on which preset stats are auto-added
+ - Warning if permutations are > 5 billion
--   Added hero portrait
+ - Alphabetizing sets, hero selector
--   Added DPS score/Support score/Combat score for rating gears
--   Added gear tab filter for level <85, 85, >85
--   Added tooltips for most panels
--   Added popups for hints/warnings/errors/successes
--   Added an 'Exclude set' filter
+ - Note to add arti/ee/imprint on bonus stats
--   Added lock icon on gear
+ - Clickable lock icon
--   Added lock/unlock actions on optimizer screen
--   Reorganized optimization panel
--   Simplified gear preview panel w/ icons & colors
--   Improved the priority ranking filter to reflect the actual % of gear shown on details panel
+ - Allow append json
--   Autosaving hero's filter preferences and added options to reset details / load previous search
+ - Save filter preferences
--   Detecting & warning when java version is invalid
--   Renamed option from 'Can reforge' -> 'At least one lv 85'
--   Divided speed ratings by 10 for easier readability
--   Fix: Keep current position of a page when edits are made
--   Fix: Decimal numbers for bonus stats save correctly now
--   Fix: Speed bonus save correctly now
--   Fix: Bug with optimizer producing suboptimal results for 4 piece set when filtered armor # > helm #
--   Fix: Bug with optimizer not sorting prioritized gear correctly
--   Fix: Update gear scores when gear stats changed
--   Fix: Alert messages making input boxes break
+ - Filter out abyss 85 lifesteal for reforge
--
+ - Enhancement +3/6/9/12/15 filter

 **TODO - High priority:**
- - Release 1.2.0
+ - Dark mode

  **Medium priority:**
  - Option to equip gear from heroes page
  - Save Gear configurations, compare between them
  - Move save/load to File menu
- - Verify all image files
  - Update permutations on 4 piece set
- - Dark mode
  - Use main stat gear for priority filter
- - Clickable lock icon
+ - Class/Element filter for Heroes tab
+ - Make Network Error less confusing
- - Alphabetizing
+ - Reapply all filters
+ - Gear score column in optimizer results
+ - Sum of substat priority column
+ - Cancel ongoing request when start is clicked again
+ - Main stat filter on gear page
- - Save filter preferences
+ - +15 only filter on optimizer
- - Invalid dpi error
+ - Manual gear input improvements

  **Low priority:**
  - Add can reforge, can enhance columns
  - Customize result limit
- - Enable cross platform for Linux
  - Clear out item previews on refresh
- - Investigate decrypting network traffic for gear data
  - Optimize multiple heroes at once
  - Optimize results with a missing piece(s)
  - Add different level/awakening options
  - Tools for optimizing HP scaling units/skill scaling
  - Fix: See unit stats for whatever gear they have currently, not just for 6 pieces
- - Class/Element filter for Heroes tab
  - Gear page, option to use more than one set/gear filter at time
  - Score per roll column in gear
  - Gear enhance filters
- - Option to select a location to save zarroc import
  - Reorder heroes list
  - Have two windows open at once
  - Select/interact with multiple heroes at once
  - Keyboard actions ctrl + a, ctrl + s, ctrl + arrows
  - Rage set damage calculation
+ - Option to select a location to save zarroc import
+ - Enable cross platform for Linux
+ - Verify all imported screenshots are image files
+ - Investigate decrypting network traffic for gear data

 ## Troubleshooting